cmszip/DATA601-Assignment2/README.md

 Fall is a season of change and transition.
 But one thing never seems to change: people will talk about the weather.
 Conversation and jokes abound about the supposed craziness of the weather and temperature changes.
 ![Image of Maryland Weather](https://i.pinimg.com/originals/c8/bb/06/c8bb061b99aa996672391f44b9bec5a7.jpg)

 However, we rarely stop and take a moment to wonder if the weather is actually odd or if it's typical for the given time of year.
+People should be able to discern if the weather truly is uncommon, and the author wants to provide a useful tool for others to do just that.

 ## Goals